 The University's GAP will proactively seek to redress imbalances at institutional and subject level.
-As a first step, priority will be given to improving the gender balance in four disciplines: Physics, Computing Science, Psychology and Education.
-These subjects were selected for various reasons, as follows:

-- Based on internal data they commonly suffer the most consistent gender imbalances across the Scottish-domiciled population, though this does not apply to retention, where noncontinuation rates are not markedly different for male or female students, or relative to other disciplines; - The STEM based subjects and Education are each SFC priorities; - They are all subject to focus under the Equality Challenge Unit (ECU) project Attracting Diversity, which has remit to improve gender inequality across the sector.
+As a first step, it is prioritising improving the gender balance in four disciplines: Physics, Computing Science, Psychology and Education.
+These subjects were selected for various reasons: first, based on internal data they commonly suffer the most consistent gender imbalances across the Scottish-domiciled population, though this does not apply to retention, where non-continuation rates are not markedly different for male or female students, or relative to other disciplines; second, the STEM based subjects and Education are each SFC priorities; and third, they are all the subject of focus under the Equality Challenge Unit (ECU) project Attracting Diversity, which has remit to improve gender inequality across the sector.
 The University's GAP outlines a number of high level initiatives to address gender imbalances, both institutionally and with a focus on the subjects listed above.
 They include involvement in the Attracting Diversity project just referenced, and engagement in establishing and leading a Regional Gender Group to develop a regional response to gender inequality; it involves working with local partners like Robert Gordon University.
 The GAP also includes an extensive operational plan, to be reviewed regularly by a designated Working Group, with specific actions listed designed to address gender issues in a range of areas, including student recruitment and retention, among others.
 These are included in the Gender Action Plan (GAP); as above, please cross refer.

-Outwith the actions listed under the GAP, the University is seeking to further understand why genderbased issues exist at subject level via a range of other measure, including:
+Outwith the actions listed under the GAP, the University is seeking to further understand why gender-based issues exist at subject level via a range of other measure, including:

-- Undertaking a review of the gender balance in 2018 of all STEM Schools, under the Athena Swan process, with a view to investigating the underlying issues that cause imbalances, to make improvements via SMART actions. - · Consulting students using focus groups and surveys; - Inviting students to sit on self-assessment teams (recognised via the enhance transcript); - Ensuring gender balance in role models in open days, websites and prospectuses; - Taking action to ensure potential unconscious bias is being reduced in admissions through the introduction of training this is currently under trial.
+- Undertaking a review of the gender balance in 2018 of all STEM Schools, under the Athena Swan process, with a view to investigating the underlying issues that cause imbalances, to make improvements via SMART actions. - Consulting students using focus groups and surveys; - Inviting students to sit on self-assessment teams (recognised via the enhance transcript); - Ensuring gender balance in role models in open days, websites and prospectuses; - Taking action to ensure potential unconscious bias is being reduced in admissions through the introduction of training this is currently under trial.